At a glance

 - Kidney disease: Prescription diet, phosphorus binders, and erythropoietin, a hormone which stimulates red blood cell production.

 - Diabetes: Dietary modification and where necessary, insulin injections.
-Close monitoring of the cat’s blood sugar levels are extremely important in the diabetic cat as many serious complications can occur as a result of increased blood sugar levels.
+Close monitoring of the cat’s blood sugar levels are crucial in the diabetic cat as many serious complications can occur as a result of increased blood sugar levels.

 - Trauma: Surgery to repair the injury.